Hz-Lin/codam2019/netwhat/readme.md

 ### UDP

 The *User Datagram Protocol (UDP)* is the simplest of the common transport-layer (aka layer 3) TCP/IP protocols.
 It doesn't provide sophisticated procedures to correct for out-of-order packets, guarantee delivery, or otherwise improve the limitations of IP.
 It also means that UDP can be faster than more sophisticated tools that provide such improvements to IP.
 Common application-layer protocols that are built atop UDP include the Domain Name System (DSN), the Network File System (NFS), and many streaming-media protocols.
+It DOES support broadcasting!

 ### TCP
 The *Transmission Control Protocol (TCP)* creates full connections with error checking and correction as well as other features.
 These features simplify the creations of network protocols that must exchange large amounts of data.
 However TCP imposes a samall performance penalty.
 Most application-layer protocols are built atop TCP, for example: Simple Mail Transfer Protocol (SMAP), the Hypertext Transfer PRotocol (HTTP), and the File Transfer Protocol (FTP).

 ## network layers

+While TCP/IP is the newer model, the OSI model is still referenced a lot to describe network layers.
+There are 7 layers:

+1. Physical (e.g. cable, RJ45)
+2. Data Link (e.g. MAC, switches)
+3. Network (e.g. IP, routers)
+4. Transport (e.g. TCP, UDP, port numbers)
+5. Session (e.g. Syn/Ack)
+6. Presentation (e.g. encryption, ASCII, PNG, MIDI)
+7. Application (e.g. SNMP, HTTP, FTP)

+The TCP/IP model is a more concise framework, with only 4 layers:

+1. Network Access (or Link): combines the OSI model’s L1 and L2
+2. Internet: This layer is similar to the OSI model’s L3
+3. Transport (or Host-to-Host): This layer is similar to the OSI model’s L4
+4. Application (or Process): this layer combines the OSI model’s L5, L6, and L7

 ## OSI model